naenee/openmw-config-automator/README.md

 To command these powerful tools, you must observe the proper rites:

 Place your alterations (mods) in D:\modding\Morrowind\custom.
-Ensure the lesser golem (momw-configurator.exe) resides in D:\modding\Morrowind\momw-tools-pack.
+Ensure the lesser golem (momw-configurator.exe) resides in ..\momw-tools-pack.
 Utter the incantation (openmw-config-automator.ps1) from a PowerShell.
 Answer the Automaton's queries when your wisdom is sought.